 We became acquainted with Friso, the Dutch director of the company, who gave us the opportunity to introduce their coffee to Asia.
-It’s still fresh in our minds that we offered the new crop from Coffee Quest Colombia in Japan last September, which was well-received.

 Brazil had an unusually cold summer, with serious frost damaging a lot of the coffee harvests.
 This inevitably reduced production by about twenty percent, driving coffee prices to one of the highest in history.
 The same could not be said for specialty coffee, the yield of which was mostly unaffected because it’s usually harvested earlier.
 However, the damage to commercial coffee was tremendous.
-Many coffee trees have been lost due to frost damage this year, and there are concerns that the harvest from next year onwards will be drastically reduced.
+Many coffee trees have been lost due to frost damage this year, and there were concerns that the harvest from 2022 onwards would be drastically reduced.
 Since the start of TYPICA’s business, we have been forced to acknowledge that coffee production would be affected by such extreme weather conditions and due to climate change.

 After overcoming this new and unexpected chaos, they delivered samples to us from Brazil.
 These samples will carry more weight than usual for the producers and Coffee Quest Brasil.
 Our role is to carefully hand over their coffees with their stories to the roasters.

 We spoke with Friso online, who is currently in Brazil, and Gabriel and Teresa, who are based in Brazil.